vignedev/inasavesalot/readme.md

 A year ago?
 Two years ago?
 Dunno, time flies by quick, I made [`inadoki`](https://github.com/vignedev/inadoki), which monitored Ina's heart rate monitor during her Horror Week.
 That project was written in the same way like this one, at 5 AM with a ton of caffeine coursing through my blood veins.
 However, this project will differ a bit from the other one, most notably by using Python instead of Bash-ing my way through it.

+It is not as polished as `inadoki`, since I have made this in a spur of a moment and in a spent only a few hours on it.

 ## Usage

 This project is specifically tailored to detect the BoTW saving dialog and it is quite simple.
 To use this, you basically run: